 Things to consider

-Antibiotics are used a lot.
-Sometimes they are used incorrectly.
-Antibiotic resistance is a common problem.
-It occurs when bacteria in your body change.
-This makes it difficult for the medicine to fight the bacteria.
-This happens when bacteria are repeatedly exposed to the same medicine.
-Or, it can happen when bacteria are left in your body.
-Bacteria will multiply and become stronger.
+It also can happen when bacteria are left in your body.
+They will multiply and become stronger.
 One day you might get an illness that can’t be treated by antibiotics.
 You might have to take different medicines.
 You may have to go to a hospital to get intravenous antibiotics (through an IV needle into your vein).

-Family members or other people you come into contact with will be exposed to the infection you have.
+Family members or other people you come into contact with could be exposed to the infection you have.
 Then these people might also develop infections that are hard to treat.

-The American Academy of Family Physicians (AAFP) recognizes inappropriate use of antibiotics as a risk to personal and public health.
+The American Academy of Family Physicians (AAFP) recognizes improper use of antibiotics as a risk to personal and public health.
 Ear and sinus infections are usually caused by viruses.
 Antibiotics cannot treat viruses.
-Doctors may prescribe antibiotics when symptoms last for 7 or more days or seem to get worse instead of better over time.

 Questions to ask your doctor